 - Going to a walk-in vaccination clinic.
 These are available across Sussex.
 You don't need to be registered with a GP.
 Simply turn up with some ID and your NHS number if you know it.
-Find your local clinic.
+Walk-in vaccination sessions

 - Booking an appointment through the national booking service or by calling 119.

-For more details, visit: Sussex COVID vaccination programme.
+For more details, visit: Sussex COVID-19 vaccination programme

 Booking your booster jab

 People aged 50 years and older, residents in care homes for older people, those aged 5 years and over in a clinical risk group, people who care for vulnerable individuals, families of people with weakened immune systems and health and social care staff will be offered an autumn booster as part of the next phase of the COVID-19 vaccination programme.

 NHS England has said care home residents and people who are housebound will be among the first to be vaccinated as the booster programme begins from 05 September 2022.

 The national booking service also opens week beginning 05 September, ahead of the wider ‘rollout’ due to start on 12 September, with the NHS inviting those most susceptible to serious illness from COVID-19 and those aged 75 and over to book an appointment from that week.